 The Foundation is authorized by the Board of Directors to invest funds in compliance with stated investment policies.
-All other investments are carried at their fair value, as determined by quoted market prices for investments that have readily available fair value.
+Investments are carried at their fair value, as determined by quoted market prices for investments that have readily available fair value, except for investments in land not held by endowments, which are carried at historical value.
 For investments for which a readily determinable fair value does not exist (e.g. private equities and alternative investments), the investments are valued at estimated fair values based on information provided by the fund managers.
 Because of the inherent uncertainty of valuation relating to the Foundation's investments in investee funds and their underlying investments, the estimate of fair value may differ from the values that would have been used had a ready market existed, and any difference could be material.